kunmts/Snake_AI_gyak/README.md

 Uni project.
-Three slightly different versions of the game snake.
+Three slightly different versions of the game Snake.